opendaylight/netconf/docs/user-guide.rst

-Note that the device name in <node-id> element must match the last element of the restconf URL.
+Note that the device name in <node-id> element must match the last element of the restconf URL. <key-id> inside protocol node is optional and used only in case of TLS protocol to specify set of keys that will be used for TLS connection.
+Also <key-id> for key based credentials and <key-id>
+inside protocol node may or may not refer to the same key.

 Reconfiguring an existing connector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^